-As discussed in section 2.3.2 the north lots of Block 1 and the west lots of Block 2 may be converted for use as a condominium development.
-Also during Phase 4/5 the east end of Block 2 as well as Block 11 may be used for a condominium development.
-See Drawing 6 for the potential areas.
+As discussed in section 2.3.2 the north lots of Block 1 and the west lots of Block 2 were converted for use as a condominium development.
 These developments would fall under the classification of bareland condominiums as they would be sold as empty lots.
 As such they would fall under the regulations and rules of a bareland condominium.